2208272/CS220AU-DP/README.md

 # CS220AU Digital Portfolio
-This is a digiyal portfolio of a student: 2208272.
+This is a digital portfolio of a student: 2208272.
+On this page can be foung the peer-assessment of work that I marked, the feedback i recived fron another student, self-assessment, Tasks and Log lists

 ## Peer-assessment